 Edo was born from the knowledge and experience of two seasoned industry leaders: Avista and McKinstry.
-A combined 200 years of utility and built environment experience inspired our unique ability to drive building-to-grid integration and transform grid operations.
+Our unique understanding of both the utility and built environment experience allows us to drive demand optimization that benefits both the grid and buildings.

 We are driven by addressing three interconnected crises: climate, affordability, and equity.

 Severe weather, wildfires, droughts and other consequences of climate change are here now.
 Without immediate action, these consequences will quickly escalate to a point of no return.

 Rising built environment and energy costs are culminating in an affordability crisis that is unnecessary, unacceptable, and limits our ability to invest in solutions to decarbonize our built environment.